b1luu/GitHub-Pages-project-main/index.md

 ## My Goals

 - [ ] Master a new programming language this year.
+- [ ] Get an internship and strengthen my resume
 - [ ] Contribute to an open-source project related to economic models.
-- [ ] Launch a tech startup that addresses a common pain point in digital education.

 ### Favorite Quotes